 c.
 What is the amount of under or overapplied overhead for the year?
 Label as over or underapplied.

-Why do you think you got the result you got in part c above when overhead was less than expected?
+Why do you think you got the result you got in part c above when the actual overhead cost was more than expected?

 Answer